Identifying your competitive advantage and value proposition

 Focus on, and promote, benefits:

-• that customers really value
+• that customers value

 • in areas where your business outperforms your competitors.